tomasmcguinness/matter-esp32-home-connect-bridge/README.md

 ## The display

+I got the display from Elecrow for free in order to review it.

 If you want to purchase the Elecrow display, you can find it here.
 This is an affiliate link and I'll earn a little commissioning if you purchase with this.

 https://www.awin1.com/cread.php?awinmid=82721&awinaffid=2699766&ued=https%3A%2F%2Fwww.elecrow.com%2Fcrowpanel-esp32-4-2-e-paper-hmi-display-with-400-300-resolution-black-white-color-driven-by-spi-interface.html